quandl/quandl-ruby/README.md

 => ... data ...
 ```

-you can access the data much like you would other lists.
+You can access the data much like you would other lists.
 In addition all the data column fields are mapped to their column_names for convenience:

 ```ruby
 Quandl::Dataset.get('WIKI/AAPL').data.first.date